segrived/ftjerm/README.md

 ## Options
 __key, -k__: Shortcut key which shows and hides ftjerm (eg: f12).
 If you don't specify a shortcut key, you  can only show/hide ftjerm if you run ftjerm with --toggle.

 __fullscreenkey, -fk__: Shortcut key which toggle fullscreen mode of ftjerm (eg: f2).
 Default: F11.

+__mod, -m__:  Modifier  key,  which has to be pressed in combination with the shortcut key to show/hide ftjerm: shift, control, alt, windows, none.
+Default: none.